JohnLeber/3DMM-Face-Sample/README.md

 <img src="https://render.githubusercontent.com/render/math?math={  S^{model}  =\overline{S}%2B\sum_{i=0}^{k-1} \alpha^{i}  \bigtriangleup E^i}">

 where k is the new dimension (hopefully significantly smaller than m) and E represents the Eigenvectors returned from the Singular Value Decomposition (SVD) method that we use to perform the Principle Component Analysis.

-In the demo application the Meshes folder includes 204 face meshes and so we have m=204.
-In the image below, it nca be seen that
+In the demo application, the Meshes folder includes 204 face meshes and so we have m = 204.
+After performing SVD on these meshes, only the first 20 are included and the rest are discarded, so we have k=20.
+In the image below

 ![alt text](https://github.com/nodecomplete/3DMM-Face-Sample/blob/master/FaceMorph/ScreenShot2.jpg)